Slant sums of quiver gauge theories

 \begin{conjecture} The vertex function of $\qv$ factorizes

 \end{conjecture}

-This conjecture has been proven for type $A$ quiver varieties with one framing by Smirnov and the first author in \cite{dinksmir2}.
-It was also proven by Jang and the first author for type $D$ quiver varieties with a single minuscule framing in \cite{dinkjang}.
-Finally, for cotangent bundles of Grassmannians, it follows from \cite{dinkms1}.
-One of our motivations in studying slant sums of quiver varieties was to develop tools to prove this conjecture more generally.
+In type $A$, this conjecture follows from \cite{bottadink}, though more direct proofs are available in special cases, see \cite{dinkms1} and \cite{dinksmir2}.
+It was also proven by Jang and the first author for type $D$ quiver varieties with a single minuscule framing \cite{dinkjang}.